apache/pinot/docs/batch_data_ingestion.rst

     # className: Class name used to create the PinotFS instance.
     # E.g.
     #   org.apache.pinot.spi.filesystem.LocalPinotFS is used for local filesystem
-    #   org.apache.pinot.filesystem.AzurePinotFS is used for Azure Data Lake
+    #   org.apache.pinot.plugin.filesystem.AzurePinotFS is used for Azure Data Lake
-    #   org.apache.pinot.filesystem.HadoopPinotFS is used for HDFS
+    #   org.apache.pinot.plugin.filesystem.HadoopPinotFS is used for HDFS
     className: org.apache.pinot.spi.filesystem.LocalPinotFS

 # recordReaderSpec: defines all record reader